raspberrypilearning/party-game/en/step_1.md

 Your game should:

-- Show an image you design on the LEDs
+- Show an image you've designed on the LEDs
 - Let a player start the game
 - Play sounds and/or show icons on the LEDs
 - Let the players control the game using buttons, the touch logo, movement, or sounds